 If your partner needs regular physical touch, you can:

-31. Give your partner a foot or shoulder massage right before bed.
+31. Give your partner a foot or back rub right before bed.

 32. Kiss your spouse before going to bed and immediately you wake up.